 Add the spices and tomato paste then cook for a further minute or two until the spices are fragrant.

-Add the vegetables including the chickpeas and canned tomatoes along with ½ cup vegetable stock then the coconut milk and maple syrup.
+Add the vegetables including the chickpeas and canned tomatoes along with ½ cup vegetable broth then the coconut milk and maple syrup.

 Bring everything to a boil then turn the heat down and simmer until all the vegetables have cooked through - around 25 minutes.